asciiator/Water-drop-py/README.md

 ## Feedback

 I am grateful for feedback, bugs and feature requests.
 I will incorporate them into the project if necessary.
 If you want to extend the functionality or don't want to wait for me, feel free to fork this project.

+## Contribution

+The usage and implementation of the Photoelectric sensor is inspired by https://tutorials-raspberrypi.de/infrarot-lichtschranke-bauen-und-geschwindigkeit-messen/.